Become a Children's Book Illustrator: Career Roadmap

 - Develop marketing skills.
 Illustrators will need to promote their work in order to sell art to customers.
 It will help illustrators if they know what people are interested in buying.

-- Learn computer skills.
+- Learn graphic design.
 The demand for illustrators who can create art with a computer is expected to grow, according to BLS.
+The median annual salary for graphic designers is $45,900.

 Step 4: Build a Client List